 The dynamics of SCFAs during inulin intervention varied substantially across different baselines (Fig. S5).
-Shanghai mice produced the lowest level of propionate; these mice also showed the lowest response in bacterial load, due to lack of primary degraders of inulin in the baseline microbiota (Fig. 4D).
-We hypothesized that the primary degraders of inulin may directly contribute to propionate production.
-Among the key bacterial taxa involved in inulin response (Fig. 4B), we found that the baseline abundances of B. acidifaciens, un.
-Muribaculaceae, A. municiphila, B. uniformis were positively correlated the propionate concentration (Fig. 5A left panel).
-Indeed, un.
-Muribaculaceae, A. municiphila and B. uniformis have been previously found to produce propionate in vitro and/or in vivo (Table S3).
-As a result, there was a strong positive association between bacterial load and propionate concentration (Fig. 5A right panel, P<0.001), consistent with previous studies [40].
-In contrast, the association between bacterial load and other SCFAs (butyrate: P=0.190, acetate: P=0.047) was not significant.
+Shanghai mice produced the lowest level of propionate (Fig. S5); these mice also showed the lowest response in bacterial load (Fig. 2A, Fig.4D), due to very low abundance of some primary degraders and generic responders of inulin in the baseline microbiota (Fig. 4E).
+We hypothesized that these key taxa may directly contribute to propionate production and found that the baseline abundances of B. acidifaciens, Muribaculaceae, A. municiphila, B. uniformis were positively correlated the propionate concentration (Fig. 5A, left panel).
+Indeed, Muribaculaceae, A. municiphila and B. uniformis have been previously found to produce propionate in vitro and/or in vivo (Table S1).
+As a result and consistent with a previous study [40], there was a strong positive association between bacterial load and propionate concentration (Fig. 5A, right panel; P<0.001), as the two are both baseline-dependent.
+In contrast, the association between bacterial load and other SCFAs was not significant (Fig. S11).

-Given that the gut microbiota is strongly associated with the fecal levels of fiber fermentation products, we sked whether we could predict SCFAs from the microbiota composition measured at the same time.
+Given that the gut microbiota is strongly associated with the fecal levels of fiber fermentation products, we asked whether we could quantitatively predict SCFAs concentrations from the microbiota composition measured at the same time.
 We evaluated the performance of machine learning models to predict the fecal SCFA concentrations using absolute abundance of bacterial taxa as predictors.
 All mice in our experiments were split into training data and test data using different data-split approach (Fig. 5B).
-The “interpolation” approach generated balanced distribution of baseline microbiota composition between the training and test data (Fig. S9A), by randomly selecting a single mouse from each vendor as test data and using the other mice for training.
-In contrast, the “extrapolation” approach produced highly unbalanced microbiota distribution between the training and test data (Fig. S9B), by randomly selecting all mice from a vendor as test data and using mice of the other vendors for training.
+The “interpolation” approach generated balanced distribution of baseline microbiota composition between the training and test data (Fig. S12A), by randomly selecting a single mouse from each vendor as test data and using the other mice for training.
+In contrast, the “extrapolation” approach produced highly unbalanced microbiota distribution between the training and test data (Fig. S12B), by randomly selecting all mice from a vendor as test data and using mice of the other vendors for training.
 Although the Random Forest (RF) regression model fitted the training data reasonably well (R2 ≥ 0.66 regardless of SCFAs and data-split approaches), the predictions generalized poorly to the test data: R2 of SCFAs ranged from 0.1 to 0.45 for “interpolation” but dropped below 0 for “extrapolation” (Fig. 5C).
-We further showed that the low predictability in extrapolation cannot be substantially improved by using alternative predictors (Fig. S10A), models (Fig. S10B) or adding weights to training samples (Fig. S10C).
+We further showed that the low predictability in extrapolation cannot be substantially improved by using alternative predictors (Fig. S13A), models (Fig. S13B) or adding weights to training samples (Fig. S13C).
 Overall, we found that machine learning models based on gut microbiota composition had low or no predictive power for fecal SCFA concentration, if the gut microbiota of interest was significantly different from the baselines covered in training data.
 This agrees with previous studies in humans finding that the substantial inter-individual variation of gut microbiome could impede the predictive power of machine learning models [41].

 Response to resistant starch validates model developed from response to innulin